-If someone else is driving your car and gets in an accident, your car insurance will likely cover any resulting damage, which means the claim will go on your insurance record and could affect your rates.
+If someone else is driving your car and gets in an accident, your car insurance will likely cover any resulting damage.
+Car insurance generally follows the car instead of the driver, so the car owner's insurance will cover the crash, even if someone else is driving.
 On the other hand, if your car is taken without permission or the driver is not licensed, the driver is responsible.

 Remember, using your insurance means you are liable for paying your deductible, even if it’s a friend (and not you personally) who crashes your car.
 Fortunately, your friend’s insurance can help if the damage exceeds your coverage.
 For example, if your policy covers up to $45,000 and the damage is $55,000, the driver's insurance can cover the final $10,000.

 However, that isn’t the case if you’ve specifically excluded the driver from your policy.
 You might choose to leave someone off your insurance because they are a high-risk driver and expensive to insure - like a new driver with multiple speeding tickets, or someone with DUIs on his or her driving record.
 If that excluded driver crashes your car, your insurance company will refuse to cover the damage.